Vickie Sherman MBA 13

 I don’t know that I am a game-changer.
 I do know I’m more myself now than I ever have been.

 I am unapologetic about who I am, what I want to achieve and the ambition I have for my department and my company.
-And I know that I can’t do it alone: I am the first to say I need help, to express gratitude for an expert’s contribution and to admit it when I screw up.
+And I know that I can’t do it alone: I am the first to say I need help, to express gratitude for an expert’s contribution and to admit it when I make a mistake.

 I am most comfortable in corporate environments where I have a seat at the table.
 I wear sharp suits, high heels and bright red lipstick.
-I love not having to pretend that I’m weaker, more dim or less feminine than I am.
-I am opinionated, smart, imperfect, pleasant and driven.
+I love not having to pretend that I’m weaker, dimmer or less feminine than I am.
+I am opinionated, smart, imperfect, pleasant, and driven.
 I laugh heartily and often.
-I encourage others fully be themselves, in both their personal and professional lives.
+I encourage others to fully be themselves, in both their personal and professional lives.

 How has your UC Davis MBA experience helped shape your success?

-The GSM enhanced my technical business acumen in exactly the ways I hoped it would.
-Finance is the engine of any organization, and I can speak it fluently now.
+The Graduate School of Management enhanced my technical business acumen in exactly the ways I had hoped it would.
+Finance is the engine of any organization, and I can speak it fluently.